I’ve been getting a lot of questions about the Roland RP-102 lately, so I figure it’s about time to do a full review of this lovely digital piano.

-The RP-102 doesn’t have many instrument sounds onboard, and is mainly designed to be played as a piano.
+The RP-102 doesn’t have many sounds onboard and is mainly designed to be used as a piano alternative.

 I believe they’re recorded from the same piano and after some magic happening during the post-recording, they were turned into 4 different tones (Concert, Ballad, Mellow, Bright).

 The main Concert Grand piano tone is probably the one you’ll use most often.